Independent public reference library

 Definition

-Epigenetics refers to heritable, chromatin-based regulation of gene expression that does not alter the underlying DNA sequence.
-These modifications shape which genes are active or silent and help stabilize cellular identity across divisions.[1][2]
+Epigenetics refers to changes in gene regulation that do not alter the underlying DNA sequence.
+These changes help determine which genes are more or less active in different cells and conditions.
+[1] [2]

 References